kmsherbertvt/CtrlJobs/AdaptiveModes_041724/README.md

 If a job is "running", it literally means that the job directory contains a *file* called `running`.
 This has a *large correlation* with the job, um, running, in the background.
-But the correlation factor is, uh, not necessarily 1.0 - more on that later...
+But the correlation factor is, uh, not necessarily 1.0 - more on that momentarily...

-The final "state" covers newly-created jobs,
+The fourth status covers newly-created jobs,
     *as well as* any jobs that were interrupted before they could terminate.

 Of course, if a job is in state (4), you probably want to *run* the job.